Ariel's Grotto

-Ariel's Grotto is a meet-and-greet area at several Disney parks, as well as a former restaurant in Disney California Adventure based on Disney's 1989 animated film The Little Mermaid.
+Ariel's Grotto is a meet-and-greet area at several Disney parks, as well as a former restaurant in Disney California Adventure based on Disney Animation's 1989 film The Little Mermaid.

 Disneyland

 This was formerly a colorful grotto in which Ariel, in mermaid form, was available for autographs and photo opportunities.
 The meet-and-greet area was decorated with starfish, coral, and waterfalls.
 King Triton's Fountain leading to the grotto featured a soft-surface "sandy beach" play zone dotted with jumping fountains.
 On August 17, 2008, the area officially closed.
 It has now been re-themed to Pixie Hollow, a Disney Fairies meet-and-greet attraction amid oversized 'plants' which gives guests the sense of being the size of a fairy.

-The King Triton statue that once spouted water into the ponds was moved to the rooftop of Ariel's Undersea Adventure in Disney's California Adventure and is a part of the decor.
+The King Triton statue that once spouted water into the ponds was moved to the rooftop of Ariel's Undersea Adventure in Disney California Adventure and is a part of the decor.

 Magic Kingdom

 In April 2010, the Ariel's Grotto attraction at Magic Kingdom was closed.
 It reopened as part of the New Fantasyland expansion along with the ride Under the Sea ~ Journey of the Little Mermaid.
-The similar meet-and-greet sits beside the attraction Under the Sea ~ Journey of the Little Mermaid.
+The similar meet-and-greet sits beside this attraction.
 It is in a cave, next to Prince Eric's Castle, surrounded by waterfalls and large rock formations.
-This iteration of the meet-and-greet closed in March 2020 and reopened on January 22, 2023 due to the Coronavirus pandemic.
+This iteration of the meet-and-greet closed in March 2020 due to the Coronavirus pandemic, and reopened on January 22, 2023.